-Transfer the pumpkin flesh into a food processor and puree until smooth and creamy.
+Transfer the pumpkin flesh to a food processor and puree until smooth and creamy.
 Depending on the size of your pumpkin and your food processor, you may have to do this in batches.

 Once the pureed pumpkin is smooth, you can transfer it to airtight freezer bags or glass jars for storing in the freezer or you can use it immediately in your favorite pumpkin recipe.
 You can freeze homemade pumpkin puree for 3-6 months.

 - Healthy Pumpkin Waffles topped with Salted Caramel - fluffy waffles made with healthy ingredients, including pumpkin puree!

 - Vegan Pumpkin Spice Sheet Cake - an easy cake recipe to celebrate Fall.

 - Vegan Pumpkin Pie Overnight Oats - the perfect healthy breakfast filled with yummy sweet pumpkin flavors.

 - Fluffy Pumpkin Pancakes - takes brunch to the next level!